 Preparing students for the globally oriented world requires community-wide, culturally relevant engagement.
 Our international student program is a vital part of our students’ exposure to other cultures.A 75-year partnership with AFS (American Field Service) helps facilitate the year-long program allowing students to have a meaningful exchange, develop intercultural skills and cultivate life-long relationships with visiting students from other countries.
 The ongoing success of the international program is reliant upon the JBS community’s willingness to host students.
 Every member of our community may not be able to host, but we hope EVERYONE (current parents, past parents, faculty, staff and alums) consider hosting.
-Click here for more information on hosting.
+Click here for frequently asked questions about being a host family.

 Over the last 20 years, we've hosted 16 students, and each has brought something different to Burroughs….
 Our hope moving forward is to be able to host two or three students each year.
 To that end, I'm hoping that every family at Burroughs will consider hosting an AFS student.